Malatya–Çetinkaya railway: Infrastructure and Route

 The line has several bridges.
 The most significant is the Tohma Köprüsü, a 517m road and rail bridge.
 This bridge was inaugurated in 2021 to replace a stretch of the line that is now flooded by the Karakaya Dam reservoir.
-The next longuest bridge is 70m long, across the Kuruçay river, near Kesikköprü station.
+The next longest bridge is 70m long, across the Kuruçay river, near Kesikköprü station.
 In all, there are 10 bridges measuring more than 50m.

-The line is single track, standard gauge, with passing sidings which are on roughly 15 km apart on average.
+The line is single track, standard gauge, with passing sidings which are on roughly 15km apart on average.
 The sidings are in the following stations: